IMurders

-iMurders is a 2008 horror film starring Gabrielle Anwar, William Forsythe, and Billy Dee Williams.
+iMurders is a 2008 horror film starring Gabrielle Anwar, William Forsythe, Tony Todd and Billy Dee Williams.

 Plot

 When the participants of an internet chat room are brutally murdered in succession, one person's past holds the key to the gruesome mystery.

 Cast

 Production

 Filming took place in various New Jersey locations and some photography took place in Beverly Hills & Hollywood.
 It was released under the tagline "You don't know who you're talking to..."

+Reception

+Horror Society was positive about the production.
+Horror.com wrote "iMurders might have been a decent timewaster for the Lifetime Channel of some-such, but I just can't recommend a purchase of the DVD…" while Dread Central found the film had "fairly typical, predictable, and often times scattered.
+It also contains some genuine WTF moments, and I don't really mean that in a good way."